ramseyjiang/go_mid_to_senior/pkgusages/docker/golang/readme.md

 3. WORKDIR, COPY, RUN WORKDIR moves to working directory /build.
 Copy and download dependency using go mod RUN is used to build the application.

 4. EXPORT, CMD Using export port 3000 from inside our container to the outside since the application will listen to this port to work.
 Define a default command to execute when we run our image which is CMD [“/dist/main”].

-5. Using "docker build . -t go-dock" to build image.
+5. Using **docker build . -t go-dock** to build image.
 The image is named with "go-dock".

-6. Run the "go-dock" image with "docker run -p 3000:3000 go-dock" The flag -p is to define the port binding.
+6. Run the "go-dock" image with **docker run -p 3000:3000 go-dock** The flag -p is to define the port binding.
 Since the app inside the container is running on port 3000 then here bind it to the host port, this time also 3000.

 **7. Access your docker, confirm it works.
 After you run the go-dock docker,**